Product Strategy, UX, MVP

 Impact

 The final product shifted from presenting information to a personalised journey to support decision making.
-By building context first, users engaged more with deeper layers of information and were able to move from initial interest to more confident evaluation.
+By structuring the experience, to allow users to build context in layers, at the end they engaged more with more complex layers of information and were able to move from initial interest to more confident evaluation.

 Beyond the product design, a key part of my role was helping the founders shift from an assumption-driven approach to an evidence-driven one.
 We took assumptions and tested them with users.
 As a result, instead of focusing on what the product could show, they began focusing on what users could meaningfully engage with at each step.